 But at that time, I ended up doing a great deal of research to find something similar to Reunion® on a PC, as well as what software tools other genealogists were using on the PC and I narrowed my choice down to a product called “The Master Genealogist“.

-I then came across a free tool offered by The Church of Latter Day Saints called "PAF" or Personal Ancestry File.
+I then came across a free tool offered by The Church of Latter Day Saints called “PAF“ or Personal Ancestry File (no longer available).
 I felt comfortable using a tool created by this well known organization, and so I began use it without much thought.
 I was able to import my prior work (from TMG) into this program, with little issue, although not all of my data transferred correctly.